pixelgrade/patch-lite/readme.txt

 == Description ==

-Patch Lite is a magazine-style theme with clean type, smart layouts and a design flexibility that makes it perfect for publishers of all kinds.
-Whether you’re looking to share your own thoughts, write about your latest findings, or create a scrapbook of other content, Hive fits the bill.
+Patch Lite is a free magazine WordPress theme for publishers who are keen to present their ideas in style.
+The adaptive layout adjusts to a wide range of content types to highlight the attitude of the creator and bring out the best in the spotlight.
+An easy-to-use WordPress theme for anyone who loves writing stories and to drive engagement around them.

 == Installation ==